guermonprez/intel-academic-IoT-course/setup_edison.md

 ### Plug the board

 * plug the board as described in the video
+* note : USB2 only, no USB3.
+If you don't know, try them all. some recent thin laptops only have USB3 ports.
+* note : crappy USB cables are more common than you may imagine.
+If it does try another one (thick, shielded is best).
 * see progress of the flash script
 * notice the "edison" disk appearing.